patientslikeme/eslint-plugin-plm/docs/rules/enzyme-find-constructors-only.md

 Enforce the use of a constructor with Enzyme's `.find` because it's faster and doesn't rely on `component.displayName`.

+Makes the wild assumption that all react components have an initial capital letter.

 ## Rule Details